JosephB10/listening-memory-game/README.md

 - Speaks 5 codes to the user
 - Random delay of 3 to 6 seconds between each code read
 <br>

+### Notes
-The "Debug" option prints the program's inner workings to the console
+- The "Debug" option prints the program's inner workings to the console
+- I've found Chrome's voices to be significantly better then Firefox

 <br><br>
 ### Future Ideas